 Call the number on the Activation screen or launch Contact Support then explain your situation to the Microsoft Answer Tech; provide the Installation ID on screen.

 The agent will verify your product key, then provide a confirmation ID for reactivating Windows 10.
-Review our article for complete instructions how to get your license reactivated.
+Review our article for complete instructions on how to get your license reactivated.

 If you purchased a Windows 10 Pro Pack, you will need to sign into your Microsoft account in order to reactivate using Digital License.
 A very exhausting procedure, I know, but it works smoothly especially with the new chat support option in Windows 10.